 When it comes to difficult conversations, it’s important to approach them head-on.
 Don’t avoid them or try to sweep them under the rug – that will only make things worse in the long run.
 Instead, take a deep breath and calmly explain the situation and what you need from your team members.
 Remember, it’s important to maintain a positive relationship with your team, even during tough times.

-A well-organised HR department saves time as you can more easily find the information you need when onboarding new employees quickly, handle payroll issues efficiently or answer questions from staff members while maintaining confidentiality.
+A well-organised HR department saves time as you can more easily find the information you need, onboard new employees quickly, handle payroll issues efficiently, and answer questions from staff members while maintaining confidentiality.
 It also helps with compliance if HR keeps accurate records related to reports and filings such as employee benefits or employment law information.

 Technology can play a big role in improving organisation; HR leaders should be actively looking for helpful applications and tools determining which ones best suit their job needs.
 Automating processes whenever possible is a great way to ensure consistency while freeing up precious time that can be used for critical thinking and problem solving.
 HR leaders should realise how beneficial organisation can be to their own job performance, as well as the success of their team or organisation as a whole.